-Pursuant to the Securitisation Tax Regime, no stamp duty is due on: (i) the sale of receivables being securitised; or (ii) the fees and commissions which fall under Article 5 (i.e. referring to required acts to ensure good management of the receivables and, if applicable, of the respective guarantees, and to ensure collection services, the administrative services relating to the receivables, all relations with the debtors and also maintaining, modifying and extinguishing acts related to guarantees, if any) and under Article 24 (i.e. as to any of the described attributions of the depositary), both of the Securitisation Law, that may be charged by the servicer to the purchaser.
+Pursuant to the Securitisation Tax Regime, no stamp duty is due on: (i) the sale of receivables being securitised; or (ii) the fees and commissions which fall under Article 5 of the Securitisation Law (i.e. referring to required acts to ensure good management of the receivables and, if applicable, of the respective guarantees, and to ensure collection services, the administrative services relating to the receivables, all relations with the debtors and also maintaining, modifying and extinguishing acts related to guarantees, if any), that may be charged by the servicer to the purchaser.
 In addition, no documentary taxes are due in Portugal.